0xdabbad00/blog/_posts/2011-04-23-creating-a-yara-signature-for-shellcode.md

 WARNING: Frame IP not in any known module.
 Following frames may be wrong.
 ...

-&gt; u 0a11fff2
+< u 0a11fff2
-[/sourcecode]
+{% endhighlight %}

-The command <tt>~* k</tt> shows a stack backtrace of all the functions for every thread.
+The command `~* k` shows a stack backtrace of all the functions for every thread.
 I cut out all the other threads.
-Then I looked at the assembly code at address <tt>0x0a11fff2</tt> where the <tt>MessageBoxA</tt> call was made from.
-I scrolled back up through the assembly instructions, and luckily I knew what I was looking for, because metasploit is open-source, so I can look at the file <tt>C:\metasploit\msf3\modules\payloads\singles\windows\messagebox.rb</tt> and I found the following assembly inside the ruby code interesting because it is searching through memory for the kernel32.dll file, and then looking for a specific function (MessageBoxA).
+Then I looked at the assembly code at address `0x0a11fff2` where the `MessageBoxA` call was made from.
+I scrolled back up through the assembly instructions, and luckily I knew what I was looking for, because metasploit is open-source, so I can look at the file `C:\metasploit\msf3\modules\payloads\singles\windows\messagebox.rb` and I found the following assembly inside the ruby code interesting because it is searching through memory for the kernel32.dll file, and then looking for a specific function (MessageBoxA).
 This looks like a good signature to me.
-[sourcecode language="text"]
+{% highlight text %}
 ;get kernel32
 	xor ecx,ecx
 	mov esi, [fs:ecx + 0x30]